-Imported goods intended as gifts for philanthropic purposes or to mitigate the effects of natural disasters, namely droughts, floods, storms, cyclones, earthquakes, pandemics and others of an identical nature are exempt from VAT, provided that the respective purpose is duly recognized by the General Tax Administration ("Administração Geral Tributária" or "AGT").
+Imported goods intended as gifts for philanthropic purposes or to mitigate the effects of natural disasters, namely droughts, floods, storms, cyclones, earthquakes, pandemics, and others of an identical nature are exempt from VAT, provided that the respective purpose is duly recognised by the General Tax Administration (Administração Geral Tributária or AGT).

 Exports of goods, supplies of goods and service to meet the direct needs of vessels and aircraft engaged in commercial activity, and international transport of passengers are zero rated.

 The state (not including public companies) and oil investing companies are required to captivate the 100% VAT charged by their suppliers and pay it directly to the tax authorities.
 The Angolan National Bank, commercial banks, insurers and reinsurers, and telecommunication operators captivate 50% of the VAT.

 Supplies of goods made by supermarkets, supplies of hotel and restaurant services, services provided by commercial banks, supply of water and energy, and services where payment is made through ATM are not subject to the captivation regime.

 Customs duties are levied on imports at ad valorem rates varying from 2% to 70%.